-In India, the definition of a good breakfast is one that warms your palate as well as your heart.
+In India, the definition of a good Indian Breakfast is one that warms your palate as well as your heart.
 And what better than these desi delights to do the job?

 Here, the phrase ‘breakfast like a king…’ is taken very seriously.
 With a cuppa chai to go with it, Indian breakfasts ensure your mornings start healthy and right and give your palate the feast it deserves.